-4. PUBLIC COMMENTS AND ANNOUNCEMENTS
+3. PUBLIC COMMENTS AND ANNOUNCEMENTS

-This time is reserved for public members to address the Board relative to matters of the District that are not on the agenda.
+This time is reserved for members of the public to address the Finance Committee of the Board relative to matters of the Committee not on the agenda.
 No action may be taken on non-agenda items unless authorized by law.
 Comments will be limited to three minutes per person (or six minutes where a translator is used).
-Speaker cards are available for those making a public comment.